 The hydraulic conductivity of the aquifer in the groundwater model will be adjusted for frozen layers.
 To do this, only the saturated soil layers are examined for their temperatures.
-If a layer is frozen, the transmissivity for this layer is accordingly set (minimum hydraulic conductivity for frozen soil times layer thickness).
-The layers transmissivities are then integrated (transmissivities added up) over the entire saturated soil, the result is divided by the total saturated thickness and set as new hydraulic conductivity for the groundwater model.
-For unfrozen layers, the original conductivity is set.
+If a layer is frozen, the transmissivity for this layer is accordingly set (hydraulic conductivity for frozen soil after equation (2.24.8c) times layer thickness).
+All layers' transmissivities are then integrated (transmissivities added up) over the entire saturated soil (frozen and unfrozen) and the result is divided by the total saturated (frozen and unfrozen) thickness and set as new effective hydraulic conductivity for the groundwater model.